cook-kuk/awesome-synthetic-lethality-computational-prediction-method/README.md

 # Synthetic-Lethality-computational-prediction-method

-I will review all existing Synthetic Lethality computational prediction method.
+We will review all existing synthetic lethality calculation prediction methods.

 #### Graph Nerual Network